End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: Simulation results

 In \figurename~\ref{fig:ber_vs_distance}~\subref{fig:ber_vs_distance_true} the curves for the second scenario ($\nonlinfactlpa~=~\nonlinfactlpa[E2E]$) are shown.
 At the optimization distance, all configurations show an improved \ac{BER}, with values of $1.72 \cross 10^{-2}$, $5.63 \cross 10^{-3}$, $2.14 \cross 10^{-4}$ and $3.56 \cross 10^{-4}$ for \emph{configurations} 0 to 3, respectively.
 The relative performance between the four configurations follows the discussion reported for the $\nonlinfactlpa = \nonlinfactlpa[LPA]$ scenario, but the additional degree of freedom provides a significant improvement for all the configurations.
 This proves that the average launch power (through the parameter $\nonlinfactlpa$) is a critical optimization parameter.
 The \ac{BER} obtained in the best case (\cfg{2}, $\nonlinfactlpa = \nonlinfactlpa[E2E]$) is three orders of magnitudes lower than the reference case (\cfg{0}, $\nonlinfactlpa = \nonlinfactlpa[LPA]$) where none of the transmitter parameters are optimized.
-This best configuration among those considered allows reaching a transmission distance more than three times what is achievable with a standard \ac{NFT} receiver (approx. 83 spans vs. the 25 spans of \figurename{}~\ref{fig:ber_vs_distance_nft}).
+This best configuration among those considered allows reaching a transmission distance more than three times what is achievable with a \ul{manually-optimized} \ac{NFT} receiver (approx. 83 spans vs. the 25 spans of \figurename{}~\ref{fig:ber_vs_distance_nft}).

 We can observe in \figurename~\ref{fig:ber_vs_distance}~\subref{fig:ber_vs_distance_true} that the \cfg{3} performs slightly worse than the \cfg{2}, despite having more optimization degrees of freedom.
 This is likely due to the presence of local optima in the cost function from where the optimization procedure was not able to escape.
-This result further justifies our choice of guiding the encoder rather than performing a fully blind optimization.
-In the future, strategies to move towards this latter goal without suffering from local optima in the optimization landscape need to be devised \cite{li2018visualizing}.
+This result further justifies our choice of guiding the encoder rather than performing a fully blind optimization. \ul{The re-training of the receiver can only partially improve on the negative impact of local optima as the transmitter parameters are not improved and they have a clear impact on the overall performance.} In the future, strategies to move towards this latter goal without suffering from local optima in the optimization landscape need to be devised \cite{li2018visualizing}. \ul{Overall, the comparison between }\cfg{1} \ul{and } \cfg{2}, \ul{under both optimization conditions ($\nonlinfactlpa = \nonlinfactlpa[LPA]$ and $\nonlinfactlpa = \nonlinfactlpa[E2E]$), hints that the optimization of the eigenvalues is more critical than the optimization of the spectral amplitudes.}

 For all the eight different configurations tested we can observe that the performance gain is preserved across all the transmission distances between $49$ and $89 \cross 80$~km, even though the optimization was performed at 69 spans, showing the robustness of the transmitter parameters optimization to the transmission distance.